-Concerning chromated end products (after chromate conversion coating (CCC)), a layer of chromium oxide is formed on the metal surface.
-Cr2O3 is the main oxide, either colourless either from slightly yellow to brown depending on the treatment duration.
-This coating contains Cr (VI) and other chromium compounds with other valency.
-Cr (VI) content have been measured up to 15% of total chromium content (AFSSET, 2008).
+Concerning chromated end products (after chromate conversion coating), a layer of chromium oxide is formed on the metal surface.
+Cr_2O_3 is the main oxide, either colourless either from slightly yellow to brown depending on the treatment duration.
+This coating contains Cr(VI) and other chromium compounds with other valency.
+Cr(VI) content have been measured up to 15% of total chromium content (AFSSET, 2008).

-2.2.2 Dyestuffs
+2.2.2 Textiles

-Dyed wool garments are washed during and after treatment and the finished wool does not contain any Cr (VI).
-There is, therefore, no consumer exposure to Cr (VI) from wool garments (E.C., 2005).
-However, according to the Italian Textile and Health Association (Associazione Tessile e Salute, 2009) hexavalent chromium can be present in textiles which are dyed with post-chromating dyes when chromating conditions are not properly checked.
+According to the Italian Textile and Health Association (Associazione Tessile e Salute, 2009) chromate compounds used as mordant are not present in the textile product since it has chemically reacted both with the fibres as well as with dyes by binding with both.
+However, hexavalent chromium can be present in textiles which are dyed with post-chromating dyes when chromating conditions are not properly checked.
 Today, it is object of investigation in textiles, but the overall analyses made showed that it has been detected in very rare cases.
 Moreover, the Italian production, through the addition of a reduction after dyeing, ensures the absence of Cr (VI) in the textile product.